 A noodle soup is the perfect light bite, and a great option if you don’t fancy a salad.
 Blogger Shu Han Lee’s recipe uses tender braised beef shin braised in soy sauce, star anise and rice wine vinegar for an intensely flavoursome finish, without becoming too rich a dish.

 This warm roast beef salad recommends using onglet, or hanger steak.
-Lean and flavoursome, it is often called butcher’s steak as it is said that butchers recognised its superior qualities and would keep it for themselves, rather than putting it on display.
+Lean and flavoursome, it is often called butcher’s steak as it is said that butchers recognised its superior qualities and would keep it for themselves.
 Enjoy on a bed of little gem lettuce with griddled spring onions and sun-dried tomatoes.

 If you’re feeling adventurous, or looking to impress, a beef tartare can be a fantastic starter or light main dish.
-Chef Adam Bennet’s recipe incorporates Japanese flavours of fiery wasabi and pickled radish and super-food quinoa adds a perfect finishing crunch.
+Chef Adam Bennet’s recipe incorporates Japanese flavours of fiery wasabi and pickled radish, whilst the quinoa adds a finishing crunch.